-We are going to teach you all the things you want to know about the basic phrase “Ce n’est pas mon truc”.
+You are in the right place to learn all the things you need to know about the basic phrase “Ce n’est pas mon truc”.

-To be more specific, it includes a full definition of what it is and how to use it in a conversation with an audio example.
-And also the useful informations we added like dialogue example, slow pronunciation audio, synonyms and more!
+This include a detailed definition of what it is and how to use it in a conversation with an audio example.
+Along with the cool stuff we added like slow pronunciation audio, dialogue example and more!

 It literally means: